 Where did the name Altona originate and how did it become the name of our suburb?
-Over the years many versions of the story have been told and some of these were based on hearsay and local folklore.
+Over the years, many versions of the story have been told and some of these were based on hearsay and local folklore.
 This is a version that is based on investigation and research that has taken some time to put together.
 It is grounded on records stretching back to the foundation of Melbourne as a fledgling settlement and village.

 This is not a straightforward story and is one of many events and players so let’s introduce each one chronologically and by the end we will have the why to Altona the suburb.

-Alfred and Sarah lived on the property with their two children Alfred Robert Maskell and Alice Mary Ann (Marianne) until the family decided to travel to England around 1853 to place young Alfred Robert in school at Rugby.
-Alfred returned to Australia in 1867 and Sarah in 1868 but they had lost their daughter due to illness (1861) whilst in England.
-Alfred returned to Laverton Homestead which was now in disrepair and quite rundown.
+Alfred and Sarah lived on the property with their two children Alfred Robert Maskell and Alice Mary Ann (Marianne), until the family decided to travel to England around 1853 to place young Alfred Robert in school at Rugby.
+Alfred returned to Australia in 1867 and Sarah in 1868 but they had lost their daughter due to illness in 1861, whilst in England.
+Alfred returned to Laverton Homestead which was now in disrepair.
 He employed his nephew Joseph William Cooke Langhorne to rehabilitate the estate.
-Sarah unfortunately passed away within three years of her return (1871) and three years later Alfred, now on his own with his only child Alfred Robert still in England, put the property up for sale three years later.
+Sadly, Sarah passed away within three years of her return, in 1871.
+Consequently, Alfred, who was now on his own with his only child Alfred Robert still in England, put the property up for sale three years later.
 The Laverton Station and estate property were eventually sold to John Lecky Phelps and his brother Joseph James Phelps.
 Alfred then resided in St Kilda where he passed away in August 1874.

-Robert Wrede began his venture with the aim of promoting the sale of musical instruments and pianos as part of his father’s business, and also to carry out the trade of piano tuning when he could, as a means of earning an income.
-He journeyed to Melbourne after arriving in Sydney on 30 May 1838, he departed for Melbourne with two companions (Brown & Lang) on 19 June 1838 and encountered trouble during the journey with his horse in difficulty while crossing a stream, he sought assistance from a passerby, and later when the problem was resolved sought enquires as to the ‘Port Phillip Road’.
-He was advised to go with a companion to a hut 24 miles distant, and to wait a few days until a young man who was stopping there, named Langhorne, was ready to proceed with cattle Stock to Port Phillip.
+Wrede began his venture with the aim of promoting the sale of musical instruments and pianos as part of his father’s business, and also to carry out the trade of piano tuning when he could, as a means of earning an income.
+He journeyed to Melbourne after arriving in Sydney on 30 May 1838, departing with two companions (Brown & Lang) on 19 June 1838.
+He encountered trouble during the journey when crossing a stream with his horse.
+He then sought assistance from a passerby, and later when the problem was resolved, sought enquires as to the ‘Port Phillip Road’.
+He was advised to go with a companion to a hut 24 miles distant, and to wait a few days until a young man who was stopping there, Alfred Langhorne, was ready to proceed with cattle Stock to Port Phillip.

-His Journal notes state that he set up his first permanent homestead named ‘Altona’ in the area that is now known by that name.
+His journal notes that he set up his first permanent homestead named ‘Altona’ in the area that is now known by that name.
 It goes on to mention that he had a flourishing Station.
 Apparently a little after this time misfortune set in, as the general economy in Victoria was not good, there were problems over land deals, he was in debt to musical instrument suppliers and others in London and Europe, and it was becoming difficult to sell his goods in a depressed market.
-He was forced to sell some land and stock to his Father in Law.
-It appears that in 1850 the 125 acres known as Altona was sold to William Lyall an early settler in the Werribee area.
-It appears that William Lyall held the land until about 1880 when he sold the property to the Phelps family.
+He was forced to sell some land and stock to his father-in-law.
+It appears that in 1850, the 125 acres known as Altona was sold to William Lyall, an early settler in the Werribee area.
+It appears that Lyall held the land until about 1880, when he sold the property to the Phelps family.

-When John Lecky Phelps then died on 28 May 1881, while in Florence, Italy and his brother Robert Phelps and an associate, Nicholas Sadlier were the appointed the Australian executors of his will.
+When John Lecky Phelps died on 28 May 1881 while in Florence, Italy, his brother Robert Phelps and an associate, Nicholas Sadlier, were the appointed Australian executors of his will.
 One of the assets to be sold was the Laverton property.
-In the process of winding up John Phelps estate and the fact that Joseph owned the other 50% of the property, Joseph applied to the Supreme Court, in a case JJ Phelps v RL Phelps and N Sadlier, to be permitted to purchase the property for a ‘fair’ price.
-This was granted and by early 1884 the property was now in the sole hands of Joseph Phelps.
+In the process of winding up John Phelps’ estate and because Joseph owned the other 50 percent of the property, Joseph applied to the Supreme Court, in the case JJ Phelps v RL Phelps and N Sadlier, to be permitted to purchase the property for a ‘fair’ price.
+This was granted and by early 1884 the property was now solely in the hands of Joseph Phelps.

 Alfred Thomas Clark